zerospeech/zerospeech2017/README.md

 **Please register to keep you updated of changes on the results of the baseline and evaluation code**

-Track 2 evaluation is done on the training set only.
+Track 2 evaluation is done on the training data sets only.
 This may seem strange, but remember this is unsupervised training (the test set contains files that are not cut in a way that is appropriate for Track 2).

 NOTICE: The Tack 2 evaluation pipeline is as of today not in its final phase.
 Right now, the evaluation scripts